Bhutan travel destination

 Airport WiFi

-Free WiFi available at Paro International Airport, reliable but speeds vary.
+Free WiFi available at Paro International Airport, reliable but speeds vary during peak hours.

 Recommended Data